karthik-pola/placement-management-system-server-side/Readme.md

-# This ia the backend for placement management system project
+# This is the backend for placement management system project